 Culture is a term that refers to a large and diverse set of mostly intangible aspects of social life.
 According to sociologists, culture consists of the values, beliefs, systems of language, communication, and practices that people share in common and that can be used to define them as a collective.
 Culture also includes the material objects that are common to that group or society.
-Culture is distinct from social structure and economic aspects of society, but it is connected to them-both continuously wouldn't have to look it up.

-5 informing them and being informed by them.
+Culture is distinct from social structure and economic aspects of society, but it is connected to them-both continuously informing them and being informed by them.